On the relationship between logarithmic TAQ and logarithmic THH: Introduction

 The core ingredient in this generalization is a new description of logarithmic topological Andr\'e--Quillen homology, which was initially introduced by Rognes \cite{Rog09} and later studied by Sagave \cite{Sag14}.
-The new description involves Rognes' notion of \emph{repletion} in a manner reminiscent of how it is employed in the definition of logarithmic ${\rm THH}$ of Rognes, Sagave and Schlichtkrull \cite{RSS15}.
+The new description involves Rognes' notion of \emph{repletion} in a manner reminiscent of how it is employed in the definition of logarithmic ${\rm THH}$ of Rognes, Sagave and Schlichtkrull \cite{RSS15}; see also Remark \ref{rem:logkahler} for an algebro-geometric interpretation of the new description.
 Our formulation is simultaneously more reminiscent of the definition of ordinary ${\rm TAQ}$ of Basterra \cite{Bas99} in that it arises as the module of indecomposables of an augmented ring spectrum.
-It therefore allows us to describe the relationship between log ${\rm TAQ}$ and log ${\rm THH}$ in a manner largely analogous to the non--logarithmic case.
+It therefore allows us to describe the relationship between log ${\rm TAQ}$ and log ${\rm THH}$ in a manner largely analogous to the non-logarithmic case.